Below are 10 things that injured workers should know about Maryland Workers Compensation

 Expenses for the injured worker can quickly add up and become overwhelming.
 Co-pays, transportation costs, double billing, and prescriptions often put severe financial distress on the injured employee.
 Fortunate enough for the injured worker, Maryland law provides reimbursement for these expenses.
 In order to be fully reimbursed the injured worker must provide proof that they have paid for these things.
 For every expense those hurt on the job should obtain a receipt.
 A Maryland workers compensation attorney can help obtain these benefits if workers comp is refusing to pay.

-8. Obtain a work status note
+8. Obtain a work status note to be paid by workers compensation

 Lost wage payment or Temporary Total Disability (TTD) is one of the most coveted benefits among injured Maryland workers.
 Without injured employees would be forced to go to work out of fear of losing their personal belongings.
 Even when TTD payments begin there is always a good chance that they will be terminated at any given time.
 The injured worker can help themselves by making sure the obtain a work status note from their doctor every time they attend an appointment.
 Without a doctors note the injured worker will not receive benefits.
 If the next doctor’s appointment is more than a month out then it is a good idea for the injured worker to arrange for an updated work status note in the interim.
 Some workers compensation adjusters will not accept a work note that holds an injured employee out of work for more than a month.